 Adam Molloy of Met Éireann gave us the meteorological explanation and the scientific meanings behind the various levels of Irish weather warnings.

-“Basically when ‘Fairly Windy’ gets a bit windier we call it ‘Fierce Windy’.”
+“When ‘Fairly Windy’ gets a bit windier we call it ‘Fierce Windy’.”

 Meanwhile Adam at Met Éireann says people should take all necessary precautions and be sensible during the incoming Fierce Windy spell.